 Like other reptiles, Komodo dragons are ectothermic.
 They regulate their temperature by their behavior instead of by processes inside their body.
 They absorb heat from a sunny spot in their environment in order to raise their body temperature and retreat to the shade in order to lower it.
 The dragons are often said to be "cold blooded", but this term isn't accurate.
 On a hot day they are warm blooded, just like us.

-Male Komodo dragons often fight for the right to mate with a female.
+Male Komodos often fight for the right to mate with a female.
 The two copulatory organs of the male are known as hemipenes.
 They are actually branches of the same structure.
 Each branch is known as a hemipenis.
-Only one hemipenis is inserted into a female's cloaca during mating.
+Only one hemipenis is inserted into a particular female's cloaca during mating.

-After mating, the female dragon either digs a depression in which to lay her eggs or lays them deep inside a nest built by a ground-dwelling bird called a megapode.
+After mating, the female either digs a depression in which to lay her eggs or lays them deep inside a nest built by a ground-dwelling bird called a megapode.
 The visible part of the bird's nest is a mound on top of the ground.
 The mound may be very large.
 About 30 eggs are present in each clutch laid by the dragon.

 I‘ve seen no reports of adults caring for the youngsters once they hatch.
 The youngsters must protect themselves as soon as they emerge from the egg.
 The lizard has an estimated lifespan of thirty years or more (if it survives its infancy).